Jacobdcrewe/COE318/README.md

 # COE318

 Labs completed at Toronto Metropolitan University in the course Software Systems using Java and the NetBeans IDE.
+The content is my homework so please do not copy but feel free to use it as a reference.

 Lab 1 - Outputs the resistance, current, voltage, and power of a created resistor.